 First up I whipped up some Cock-a-leekie soup.
 This classic Scottish soup, is a simple chicken and leek soup, simmered in rich chicken stock and made more filling with some carbs such as rice.
 Just the right sort of warming and the right sort of filling soup the girls would appreciate for supper.

-Orange Bundt Cake With Salted Whisky Caramel
+Orange Bundt Cake With Salted Caramel Whiskey

 - 250 g (8.80z) butter softened plus extra for greasing